 April 2022-2025

-The ACTIVE programme will support the development of active citizenship across the Global South so the world’s most marginalised people can lead their own development, claim their rights to better public services, and hold people in power to account.
+The ACTIVE programme is supporting the development of active citizenship across the Global South so the world’s most marginalised people can lead their own development, claim their rights to better public services, and hold people in power to account.

 Building on the success of the Volunteering for Development programme, the three year UK government funded programme works towards four goals.